nafis-momeni/Meme_Emotion_Recognition/README.md

 ## Introduction

 Welcome to the Meme Emotion Recognition Project!
-This repository showcases an in-depth exploration of emotion recognition within memes, demonstrating proficiency in multiple machine learning models and multimodal learning techniques.
-Emotions in memes are complex, often embedded in humor, sarcasm, offense, and motivation, making this project a testament to expertise at the intersection of computer vision and natural language processing.
+This repository serves as a learning journey into the realm of multimodal machine learning.
+Emotions in memes are complex, often wrapped in humor, sarcasm, offense, and motivation.
+The primary goal of this project is to explore multimodal concepts, combining both textual and visual information to recognize emotions within memes.
 ## Data Source

-To reproduce this project, you will need the Memotion dataset, which can be obtained from Kaggle.
-To facilitate the dataset download directly from Kaggle, you should set up Kaggle authentication using your `kaggle.json` file associated with your Kaggle account.
+To streamline dataset download from Kaggle within the project, you'll need to set up Kaggle authentication using your `kaggle.json` file linked to your Kaggle account.
 Here's how:

 - The Kaggle dataset page [here](https://www.kaggle.com/williamscott701/memotion-dataset-7k).
 - Log in to your Kaggle account.